 - More complete data on our import shipments.

 - Better measures of productivity in the transportation sector.

-- Comparable and complete data on transportation emissions, noise, hazardous materials releases, and wetlands impacts.
+- Compilations of data on transportation emissions, noise, hazardous materials releases, and wetlands impacts.

 Data Needs for National Security